Road Trip Pics: The Hand Dug Well in Greensburg, Kansas

 Here's what we saw:

-Hand dug well The well has a sort of canopy over it.
+The well has a sort of canopy over it.
 You actually enter through another door off to the side.
+This makes perfect sense; how would you descend directly down into a huge well?

-Hand dug well The view heading down into the earth.
-It was cooler, but not cold, in the well.
+The view heading down into the earth.
+It was cooler, but not cold, in the well - much like Arizona's Colossal Cave, which maintains a year-round temperature of 72 degrees Fahrenheit.

-Hand dug well At the bottom of the well, people had scrawled their names on a pipe.
+At the bottom of the hand dug well, people had scrawled their names on a pipe.
 Talk about a crime you can really get away with.
 But I'm not into that kind of thing.
 Standing there in the cool, dim silence, an intense feeling of solitude came over me.

 Back at sea level, a well-appointed gift shop featured the World's Largest Pallasite Meteorite (not for sale).